ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkDebugReportMessageEXT.md

   be [VK_NULL_HANDLE](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_NULL_HANDLE.html) if there is no object associated with the event.

-- `location` is an application defined value.
+- `location` is an application-defined value.

-- `messageCode` is an application defined value.
+- `messageCode` is an application-defined value.

 - `pLayerPrefix` is the abbreviation of the component making this event/message.